Configurations

 Triggers

 A trigger is the specific event on the entity that fires the webhook.
 The trigger HTTP header on every delivery tells you which one fired.
-For shipment configurations the triggers are:
+The available triggers depend on the entity type.

 Conditions